This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 If your dog is licking their butt a lot or your dog’s butt is red and inflamed and he won’t stop licking it excessively, you should consult your veterinarian.
 It’s never a good idea to “self-diagnose” a potential health problem with your pup.

 If your dog keeps licking his butt, it could be due to impacted or infected anal glands are a fairly common cause of anal irritation in dogs.
 Healthy anal glands, or sacs, continually fill up with fluid that gets expelled every time your dog poops.
-But often, these glands get clogged leading to a bacterial infection or abscesses that can become quite uncomfortable for your pet.
+But often, these glands get clogged, leading to impaction or abscesses (pockets of bacterial infection) that can become quite uncomfortable for your dog.

 Besides licking his anal area, you may also notice him dragging his butt along the ground to help relieve the itching and discomfort.
 Other telltale signs include red skin around his anus, bleeding, or pus draining from around his anus.

 If your dog is constantly licking his butt and has one or more of these symptoms, take him to the vet as soon as possible.
-Your vet will need to expel these fluids manually and possibly prescribe treatment for an infection.
+Your vet will need to expel these fluids manually and possibly prescribe medication to treat an infection.
 In the worst cases, impacted anal glands can rupture, which then require surgical removal.

-Internal parasites that can live in your dog’s intestines.
+Intestinal worms are internal parasites that can live in your dog’s intestines.
 Of the different types of worms your dog can get (e.g., hookworms, roundworms, and whipworms) tapeworms are especially talented at causing anal irritation.
-Intestinal worms can also cause other health issues, including vomiting, diarrhea, nutritional deficiencies and anemia.
+Intestinal worms can also cause other health issues, including vomiting, diarrhea, nutritional deficiencies, and anemia.

 You may also find segments of these worms around your dog’s anus and in his stool.
-Your vet can test a fecal sample and then prescribe treatment to kill the specific internal parasite that tests positive.
+To diagnose the problem, your vet will test a fecal sample and then prescribe a dewormer medication to kill the worms.

 External parasites like mites, fleas, and ticks can also cause your dog’s anal region to become itchy.
 Fortunately, there are topical treatments that you can use to get rid of these pests.
 See our article about the best flea and tick products.